Do I need a visa?

 Getting an Australian bank account

-Most of the big banks will let you open an Australian bank account online.
+Most major banks will let you open an Australian bank account online before you arrive.
 Keep in mind, you may need to show ID in a branch in Australia before you can withdraw money.
 Tips:

 - Do it all online.
-Open a bank account, convert your money, and deposit it into your new Australian bank account all before you arrive
+Open a bank account, convert your money, and deposit it into your new Australian bank account before you arrive1

 - Shop around before deciding how you’ll convert your money